bbauska/Coursera-React/README.md

 <h4>Learning Objectives</h4>

--   Express the general characteristics of JavaScript frameworks and libraries
+-   Express the general characteristics of JavaScript frameworks and libraries,

--   Create a new project using React
+-   Create a new project using React,

--   Create React components within your React application
+-   Create React components within your React application, and

--   Express what is meant by full-stack web development
+-   Express what is meant by full-stack web development.

 <h3>Welcome to Front-End Web Development with React</h3>